VoxelForge/VoxelForge/mods/ITEMS/mcl_jukebox/API.md

 	sound = "minetest_sound", -- sound file of the track
 	exclude_from_creeperdrop = true, --set to true if this record should be excluded from the random drop when creepers get shot by skeletons.
 }

+## mcl_jukebox.register_record(title, author, identifier, image, sound, nocreeper)
+This is the old way to use the register function.
+It is still provided for backwards compatibility reasons.
+It will convert the arguments to the definition format.